McLeod Bethel-Thompson: Postseason (Consolation Game)

+AFL career statistics

 Personal life

 Bethel-Thompson is the grandson of the 1948 Olympic shot-put champion Wilbur 'Moose' Thompson.
 He is also of Scottish and Salvadoran descent through his grandmother.
-Bethel-Thompson is married to Chinaka Hodge, a poet and writer for theatre, film, and music.
+Bethel-Thompson is in a longterm partnership with Chinaka Hodge, a poet, musician, and writer for theatre, film, and television.
+She is the creator of the Disney+ series Ironheart (miniseries).